Palliative care is focused on quality of life

 We explain how it’s different from hospice care, how seniors and caregivers benefit, what health conditions it’s often used for, and where to find a palliative care doctor.

-Palliative care vs hospice care: they’re not the same!
+Palliative care vs hospice care: they’re not the same thing

 Hospice care is for patients who are ill enough for a doctor to certify that they may not live beyond 6 months.
 (Hospice isn’t a death sentence though, get the facts here.)

-Older adults are often dealing with a variety of aches, pains, and discomforts in addition to a serious health condition.
+Older adults are often dealing with a variety of aches, pains, and discomforts in addition to serious health conditions.

-Much of that is likely caused by medical issues, but advanced age can also make symptoms worse.
-On top of that, medical treatments to cure or reverse the condition can affect older bodies more harshly and are more likely to cause significant side effects.
+On top of that, medical treatments to cure or reverse health conditions can affect older bodies more harshly and are more likely to cause significant side effects.